English Model Chloe Othen Leaves Very Little To The Imagination In Revealing Red Swimsuit

 “I love your curves.
 I am in the mood [heart smiley].”

 The remaining fans used words and phrases like “goddess,” “absolutely stunning,” “amazing” and “seductive” to describe the model’s beauty.
-Still others used hearts, kiss and fire emoji to let the model know how much they admire her.
+Still, others used hearts, kiss, and fire emoji to let the model know how much they admire her.

 Before posting the red swimsuit snap, Chloe treated her fans to yet another sultry photo where she could be seen rocking a minuscule animal-print bikini — one that left very little to the imagination of the viewers.
 The risque swimsuit not only allowed Chloe to show off her perky breasts and enviable thighs but it also showcased her well-toned abs.